rawat-mohit/American-Express-Default-Risk-/README.md

 ### Identifying behavioral trends, early risk signals, and customer segmentation insights using SQL and Tableau.

 This project analyzes customer behavior and financial attributes to understand default risk trends in American Express data.
-Insights were developed using SQL, cleaned via Python, and visualized with a stakeholder-ready Tableau dashboard.
+Insights were developed using SQL and visualized with a stakeholder-ready Tableau dashboard.

 ---